INFORMATION

 Rules for use of public domain material can be complicated.
 The short version from Stanford University libraries: “The term ‘public domain’ refers to creative materials that are not protected by intellectual property laws such as copyright, trademark, or patent laws.
 The public owns these works, not an individual author or artist.
 Anyone can use a public domain work without obtaining permission, but no one can ever own it.”

-It’s a privilege & a somewhat tricky matter to use someone else’s art to create my own, so whenever possible I’ve included links (captions under the images) pointing back to the source of the image or to information pages if the source was not found.
+It’s a privilege & a somewhat tricky matter to use someone else’s art to create my own, so whenever possible I’ve included links pointing back to the source of the image or to information pages if an electronic source was not used.
 Respecting the source & the original artists is a big part of this project.

 According to their source institutions, the original pieces are copyright-free, but please confirm the work’s current status for yourself ~ corrections/input welcomed.